 Model MakingCopyright: © Friedrich

-Successful participation in two studio and workshop courses can be substituted for an elective subject within the Bachelor's degree programme.
+Successful participation in two studio and workshop courses may be substituted for an elective within the bachelor's degree program.

 Date: Weiße Woche 21. – 25.11.2022 | 9:00 bis 17:00 Uhr |